tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 SNI encryption designs MUST ensure that the master secret are negotiated and verified "end to end", between client and protected service.

-# SNI Encapsulation Specification {#tunnelpluscombo}
+# SNI Encapsulation Specification {#snitunnel}

 We propose to provide SNI Privacy by using a form of TLS encapsulation.
 The big advantage of this design compared to previous attempts is that it requires effectively no changes to TLS 1.3.
 It only requires a way to signal to the Gateway server that the encrypted application data is actually a ClientHello which is intended for the hidden service.
-We achieve that through the use of a special session resumption ticket, described in (#comboticket).
-The Fronting Service will see a session resumption attempt, in which the session context points to a tunnelled session towards the Hidden Service.
 Once the tunneled session is established, encrypted packets will be forwarded to the Hidden Service without requiring encryption or decryption by the Fronting Service.